 How to Gather Quality, Topical Content From Across the Internet

 To get the best, hottest, most shareable news items, you'll need to have your ear on the ground.
 One of the best ways to do this is to sign up for Google alerts.
 You'll want to set up alerts for the topics that apply to your business and your ideal client, customer, or patient.
 For example, a podiatrist who specializes in laser therapy may want to enter the term "laser therapy toenail fungus study."
-This would allow the doctor to have personalized alerts sent straight to her inbox.
+This would allow the podiatrist to have personalized alerts sent straight to her inbox.
 Other sources of hot, current news include:

 - Twitter.
 "Follow" other important people in your field, especially those who tweet on a regular basis and have a large following.